 Glen Powell

-He’s got the grin, the guns, and the charm of a classic movie hero.
+He’s got the grin, the guns, and the charisma of a classic movie hero.
 But his success story took time.
 After years of grinding away in small roles, Glen Powell (the oldest actor on this list) finally soared into the stratosphere with Top Gun: Maverick, then sealed his leading-man status with Hit Man and Twisters.
-Hollywood’s suddenly obsessed, and so is the internet — dubbing him “the Capybara” for his unflappable, easy-going vibe that makes him the ultimate chill leading man.
+The internet has dubbed him ‘The Capybara’ for his unflappable, easy-going charm that makes him the ultimate chill A-ister.

-Behind that laid-back charm lies serious hustle.
-Powell co-wrote Hit Man, proving he’s not just a pretty face or a six-pack, but also a creative force with solid comic timing and a sharp sense of self-awareness.
+And behind the performances lies serious hustle.
+Powell co-wrote Hit Man, proving he’s not just a pretty face with a six-pack, but also a creative force with solid comic timing and a sharp sense of self-awareness.
 Whether he’s playing a gun-slinging hero, a romantic lead, or both at once, Powell brings an old-school confidence that feels refreshingly unpretentious.

 Funny, confident, and endlessly likeable, Powell is the rare actor who can headline a rom-com or an action flick with equal ease.
 Hollywood’s new golden boy?
 Very possibly.